-2.2.3 Update Time Zone Data
+2.2.2 Update Time Zone Data

-With the periodic changes to Time Zone information as well as Daylight Savings, it is necessary that the time zone data within Aras Innovator be updated.
+With the periodic changes to Time Zone information as well as Daylight Savings, it is necessary to update the time zone data within Aras Innovator.
 Similar to Windows Updates, this new information needs to be loaded into your system.

-To update the time zone data for your instance, use the following steps:
+Use the following procedure to update the time zone data for your instance: